forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 * Multiple expensive schema lookups that are invoked
 * An expensive schema lookup that is executed multiple times

-These common scenarios trigger a violation from MultipleMassSchemaLookupRule.
+These common scenarios trigger a violation from AvoidMultipleMassSchemaLookups.
 * `Schema.getGlobalDescribe()` within a loop
 * `Schema.describeSObjects(...)` within a loop
 * `Schema.getGlobalDescribe()` preceding a `Schema.getGlobalDescribe()` or `Schema.describeSObjects(...)` method call anywhere in the path